dubzzz/fast-check/website/blog/2023-09-21-detect-prototype-pollution-automatically/index.md

 ## Automatic detection

-Starting at [version 3.1.0](https://github.com/dubzzz/fast-check/blob/main/packages/fast-check/CHANGELOG.md#310), fast-check worked on making such vulnerabilities easier to detect without the need for extra guidance.
-Following this version, fast-check started to generate more frequently instances of objects coming with dangerous keys such as `__proto__` or `toString`.
+Starting at [version 3.1.0](https://github.com/dubzzz/fast-check/blob/main/packages/fast-check/CHANGELOG.md#310), fast-check focused on making these vulnerabilities easier to detect without requiring additional guidance.
+From version 3.1.0 onwards, fast-check began generating instances of objects with potentially dangerous keys like `__proto__` or `toString` more frequently than it used to do before.
 It was the first requirement but it only unlocked the ability to trigger the vulnerability, not to detect it.

 So we launched a new helper package: [@fast-check/poisoning](https://www.npmjs.com/package/@fast-check/poisoning).
-This add-on is responsible to detect whenever a poisoning occured.
+TThis add-on is responsible for detecting whenever a poisoning occurs.
 When used in conjunction of fast-check it can be an ally to find prototype pollutions.

 Let's take back the [CVE-2018-3721](https://github.com/advisories/GHSA-fvqr-27wr-82fm) and see how we could have found it with a test: